Whirlpool: An Undervalued Opportunity For DGI Investors

 Conclusion:

 When it comes down to it, I simply believe WHR is trading too cheaply right now and that, therefore, it represents a long-term bargain for investors.
-Management's bullish guidance combined with the growing dividend that I expect to receive gives me confidence that I will reap sizeable rewards with this investment over the long-term.
-As stated in the article, this is a highly cyclical company, so investors should beware swings in the fundamentals.
-However, looking backwards these metrics are trending in the right direction and I suspect that the strong brand name, sizeable moat, scale relative to its peers, and innovative technology/pipeline will continue to push results higher.
+Management's bullish guidance combined with the growing dividend that I expect to receive gives me confidence that I will reap sizeable rewards with this investment over the long term.

+As stated in the article, this is a highly cyclical company, so investors should be cautious of the swings in the fundamentals.
+However, looking backwards, these metrics are trending in the right direction, and I suspect that the strong brand name, sizeable moat, scale relative to its peers, and innovative technology/pipeline will continue to push results higher.

 Source: WHR Q4 Slide Show